openimis/openimis_docs/web_app_vb_user_manual.rst

       ..

-      Once the process is done, a popup window (:ref:`image140`) with the result of the process will be shown.
+      Once the process is done, a popup window (:ref:`Image 140<image140>`) with the result of the process will be shown.

       .. _image140:
       .. figure:: /img/user_manual/image113.png